MarkWarneke/markwarneke.github.io/_posts/2021-03-14-Query-Azure-Resources-Using-Python.md

 While bash scripts are great to get things done quickly and the WSL allows Windows users to run and develop shell scripts as well, I always disliked the syntax and unnecessary complication of bash scripting.
 Including user input, input validation, loops, property access (mostly done using [`jq`](https://stedolan.github.io/jq/)), as well as logging and error handling.

 At mature teams, we can find the implementation of [shell style guides](https://google.github.io/styleguide/shellguide.html), and the implementation of tools for linting like [shellcheck](https://github.com/koalaman/shellcheck), as well as testing to deal with the increasing complexity of the Infrastructure as Code automation over time.

-I always found those tools in the early stages of the adoption great but leave a lot of maintenance and toil in large-scale environments.
+I like adopting those tools in the early stages of the Cloud adoption, but found that they leave a lot legacy and create a highe degree of maintenance and toil in large-scale environments.
 If not worked on constantly the complexity makes it hard to maintain and onboard new users to the codebase.

 The `Az.Cli` is a simple solution to this mess as it allows the refactoring of existing shell scripts from the Azure CLI to a Python implementation.